Lake Gaston

-Lake Gaston is a hydroelectric reservoir in the eastern United States.
+Lake Gaston is a reservoir in the eastern United States.
 Part of the lake is in the North Carolina counties of Halifax, Northampton, and Warren.
 The part extending into Virginia lies in Brunswick and Mecklenburg counties.
 Lake Gaston is roughly 35 mi long and covers over 20000 acre, with 350 mi of shoreline.

 The area surrounding the lake is home to more than 150,000 residents.
 The nearest towns are Littleton and Roanoke Rapids in North Carolina, and Clarksville and South Hill in Virginia.

 The lake is not federally owned.
-It was formed when the Virginia Electric Power Company (VEPCO) built Gaston Dam on the Roanoke River to generate electricity for Dominion Resources, which owns the lake.
+It was formed in 1963 when the Virginia Electric Power Company (VEPCO) built Gaston Dam on the Roanoke River to generate hydroelectric power for Dominion Resources, which owns the lake.
 The dam is located on the North Carolina side and generates electricity for Dominion North Carolina Power, which is the North Carolina operating company of Dominion Resources.
 The dam includes four hydroelectric generators, with a total generating capacity of 224 megawatts.

-Lake Gaston, fed by water from Kerr Lake upstream, and supplies water to Roanoke Rapids Lake downstream, a smaller predecessor to Lake Gaston.
-One of the few areas in the country with three hydroelectric dams in close proximity to one another.
+Lake Gaston is fed by water from Kerr Lake upstream is and supplies water to Roanoke Rapids Lake downstream, a smaller predecessor to Lake Gaston.
+This is one of the few areas in the country with three hydroelectric dams in close proximity to one another.

 Lake Gaston has long been famous for fishing and other water recreations.
 The lake is a favorite vacation spot because it is close to the Research Triangle region of North Carolina, I-85, and I-95.
 Lake Gaston, built for flood control, hydroelectric power, and recreational enjoyment, includes such activities as fishing, boating, swimming, water skiing, and wakeboarding.

 Lake level and water management

 Lake Gaston differs from many other lakes in that the water levels are strictly regulated through a license with the Federal Energy Regulatory Commission (FERC).
-The license also requires cooperation with the U.S. Army Corps of Engineers, which manages the upstream feeder lake, Lake Kerr.
-There are four defined operating conditions for Lake Gaston:
+The license also requires cooperation with the U.S. Army Corps of Engineers, which manages the upstream feeder lake, Kerr Lake.
+There are 4 defined operating conditions for Lake Gaston: